Practice-Informed Supervision

 My nursing career began in oncology and haematology, drawn to the pace and complexity of acute care.
 While I enjoyed the clinical challenge, I soon found my true calling in whole-person and whānau care, which led me to palliative care.

 Over the past eight years as a Clinical Services Manager in hospice, I have witnessed the significant emotional load carried by nurses and doctors.
-Day after day, I’ve seen dedicated professionals manage distress, trauma, ethical dilemmas, and grief, often without formal support.
-The weight of these experiences can lead to burnout, compassion fatigue, and detachment.
+I’ve seen dedicated professionals manage distress, trauma, ethical dilemmas, and grief, often without adequate support to keep them and their practice safe.
+The weight of these experiences can lead to compassion fatigue and detachment, and has significant impacts not only on them, but also on patients and healthcare organisations.

 Seeing great clinicians struggle inspired my commitment to providing the support they deserve through professional supervision.